 Data privacy and data governance are major concerns for most active online users.
-However, most SaaS solutions and even software application nowadays try to collect data which would support future development efforts.
+However, most SaaS solutions and even software applications nowadays try to collect data that would support future development efforts.

 While your private details are kept confidential, a WordPress SaaS could leverage the existing data in order to prioritize performance enhancements, UX updates, or other functional ideas in the backlog.